stereokai/instantsprites/README.md

 		@include <mapName>-sprites-mixin(button-name, $down: true);
 	}

-### And what about overwriting `background-position`?
+### And what about correcting/overwriting `background-position`?

 Hell yes!
-Once your code is generated, You can then manually edit the resulted SCSS to overwrite with your own position values:
+Compass generate position values which are sometimes a bit off.
+Once your code is generated, You can then manually edit the resulted SCSS to overwrite with your own position values.
+Using the `diffX` and `diffY` parameters you can correct the CSS relative to Compass's original positions:

 	.button-name.down {
+		@include <mapName>-sprites-mixin(button-name, $down: true, $diffX: 6px, $diffY: 20px);
+	}

+You can even completely overwrite `background-position`:

+	.button-name.down {
-		@include <mapName>-sprites-mixin(button-name, $down: true, $overwriteX: 6px, $overwriteY: 20px);
+		@include <mapName>-sprites-mixin(button-name, $down: true, $overwriteX: 50%, $overwriteY: 430px);
 	}

 ### One last thing, what about sprites with no states?